chidumennamdi/chidumennamdi.github.io/_posts/2018-4-30-redux-build-your-own-redux.md

     })
 })
 ```
 There are a few things we need to do to make this test case pass.
 First of all, the `createStore` needs to have some place to store all the listeners that have been registered.
-Let�s add an array for them:
+Let's add an array for them:

 ```js
 // src/createStore.js